mcclatchy-southeast/maternal-mortality/README.md

 A preliminary analysis by The News & Observer appears to show maternal mortality worsening in North Carolina.
 Although rates of maternal mortality increased nationally during the pandemic, the data appears to show North Carolina has seen some of the sharpest rises among states where data is available.

 **NOTE: The results here are PRELIMINARY and are subject to change as additional verification, fact-checking, etc. takes place.
-If you spot any errors, please contact Tyler Dukes.**
+If you spot any errors, please contact N&O reporter [Tyler Dukes](mailto:mtdukes@newsobserver.com).**

 ## Maternal mortality, 2012-2021